OUR TEACHING AND LEARNING PHILOSOPHY

 The conceptual framework, “Why UDL?
 Because every child deserves access to a personalized education,” drives the mission of the Institute to prepare highly qualified and effective professional educators equipped to meet the diverse learning needs of all students.
 Since learner variability is as unique as the human fingerprint, we effectuate our mission by preparing beginning educators to link current cognitive and neuroscience research to classroom instructional practices through

 UDL is a research-based, teaching and learning framework that harnesses the power and flexibility of modern technology to eliminate instructional barriers and promote inclusive classrooms.
 For example, the design of web pages for users with low vision make it easier for all to read.
 UDL drives our online course delivery design and enhances personalized learning.
 We encourage teacher candidates to select their preferred format for reviewing and completing tasks, such as using text, audio, video, and/or graphics across desktop, mobile, and tablet platforms.
 Since UDL fosters a sense of social, cognitive, and teaching presence within each course, our teacher candidates discover that we “practice what we preach.”

 Texas and US schools continue to grow, and certified classroom teachers are in high demand.
 Teacher candidates who complete our teacher certification program earn the highly coveted Texas Standard Teacher Certificate.
 This certificate transfers to all states through the Interstate Reciprocity Agreement.

-Our program is comprised of 8 self-paced modules that include an assortment of interactive exercises, readings, case studies and self-assessments that will help you develop 21st century teaching skills.
-Instructor-led, weekly webinars provide qualitative context and connect you to a network of professional colleagues for career support.
-All instructors are veteran educators and hold advanced degrees in their academic specialties.
+Our programs include instructor-led, modules that offer live and recorded webinars, face-to-face workshops, interactive exercises, readings, case studies, self-assessments, and school observations to help you develop 21st century teaching skills.
+Instructor-led webinars provide qualitative context and connect you to a network of professional colleagues for career support.
+All instructors are veteran educators who hold advanced degrees in their academic specialties.